BioBoost/course_programming_from_base_to_ace/docs/02_basic_building_blocks/README.md

 ## Functions

 Every programming language lets you create **named blocks of code that perform a specific task** called **functions**.
-Using the name of the function can be **called** from other parts of the application.
+Using the name of the function, it can be **called** from other parts of the application.
 Calling a function is asking the compiler/interpreter to execute the code inside of the function.

 Functions usually **take in data**, **process it**, and **return a result**.
 How the function does this is most of the time only important to the people that created the functions.
 Other programmers are often only interested in how to use the function and what the result will be.
 For this same reason, functions are often called **black-boxes**.